MLongobardi/FEM-rock-paper-scissors/README.md

 ### Continued development

 I noticed after a certain point that using em units and setting different font sizes for different screen sizes was an easier way to make the app responsive.
 In hindsight, I should have set font sizes once on the root element, and then used rem units instead of em.
+I should also account not only for the screen's width, but its height as well.

 ### Useful resources